mwhicks1/mhicks-www/content/about/main/index.md

 My research focuses on improving software availability, reliability, and security through programming languages and software engineering techniques.
 Recent work includes

-- **[Cedar](https://cedarpolicy.com)**, a domain-specific language for writing authorization policies, now in use by big tech companies like MongoDB and CloudFlare, and small ones like StrongDM.
+- **[Cedar](https://cedarpolicy.com)**, a domain-specific language for writing authorization policies.
+I co-led (with [Emina Torlak](https://emina.github.io/)) its development while at AWS.
+It is the core of [Amazon Verified Permissions](https://aws.amazon.com/verified-permissions/) and is now in use by big tech companies like MongoDB and CloudFlare, and small ones like StrongDM.
 You can read more about Cedar in its [scientific paper](https://dl.acm.org/doi/pdf/10.1145/3649835), and check out the [code on GitHub](https://github.com/cedar-policy).
 - **Verification-guided development**, an [approach to developing secure, high-assurance software](https://www.amazon.science/publications/how-we-built-cedar-a-verification-guided-approach), combining formal proof and property-based testing.
 I speak about it as part of [this talk at the DARPA Resilience meeting](https://www.youtube.com/watch?v=ZuPGZ3W-ITA&list=PL6wMum5UsYvbc1h-qcpfmT6aXQsW7LItz&index=6).

 In the recent past, I have worked on: